 Microsoft’s Atlas ad server popularized the idea of programmatic advertising in 2001 by enabling bidders to target particular keywords and show ads according to those keywords.
 Recognizing Atlas’s potential for advertising, Facebook purchased it from Microsoft in 2013.

-One of programmatic advertising’s main advantages is that it allows advertising to buy impressions on a variety of websites in bulk.
+One of the main advantages of programmatic advertising is that it lets marketers buy impressions on a variety of websites in bulk.
 Before, each website they wanted to advertise on would have required them to submit a new bid.

 DoubleClick Bid Manager (DBM), which Google introduced to the market in 2012, grew to become one of the major participants in programmatic advertising by giving advertisers a simple way to purchase across several exchanges and by giving them access to comprehensive performance reports.